If you live in London, occasionally you may want to go on weekend getaways with your family.

-Distance from London: The travel time to Paris is just 2 hours – take a train from London St Pancras and sit back and relax.
+Distance from London: The travel time to Paris is just a little over 2 hours – take a train from London St Pancras and sit back and relax.

 Distance from London: If you start from London Paddington station, you can reach Windsor in around 30 minutes.